Workbench-managed Credentials

 AWS credentials

-Workbench can provide user-specific AWS credentials for sessions tied to their Single Sign-On credentials.
+Workbench can provide user-specific AWS credentials for sessions tied to their Single Sign-On (SSO) credentials.
 Workbench uses the AWS web identity federation mechanism to set these credentials in individual sessions.
 This mechanism also powers AWS integrations like IAM Roles for Service Accounts (the recommended IAM solution for Kubernetes) and GitHub Actions.

 Azure credentials